TheEightBot/enterprise-application-patterns-using-maui/authentication_and_authorization.md

 navigation](#passing-parameters-during-navigation).

-When a view is created and navigated to, the InitializeAsync method of the view\'s associated view model is executed, which then executes the Logout method of the LoginViewModel class, which is shown in the following code example:
+When a view is created and navigated to, the InitializeAsync method of the view's associated view model is executed, which then executes the Logout method of the LoginViewModel class, which is shown in the following code example: